conradakunga/Blog/_posts/2025-04-21-designing-building-packaging-a-scalable-testable-net-open-source-component-part-5-component-implementation.md

 In this post, we will start **implementing** our component.

-We had previously discussed how the component would have **services injected** that performed the actual work.
+We previously discussed how the component would have **services injected** to perform the actual work.

 We shall have injected these via [constructor injection]({% post_url 2025-01-07-dependency-injection-in-c-net-part-8-types-of-depedency-injection %}), which we have discussed earlier.